Can GPT models Follow Human Summarization Guidelines? A Study for Targeted Communication Goals: Limitations

 \section{Limitations}

-In our study, we conducted experiments using \chatgpt{} and \gptfour{} on two dialogue summarization datasets, one in English and the other in French.
-While our results provided valuable insights, they do not fully elucidate the factors contributing to variations in model performance.

-Regarding the choice of models, our analysis was limited to \chatgpt{} and \gptfour{}.
-Future investigations could benefit from a more extensive exploration of Large Language Models (LLMs), encompassing models with varying parameter sizes and accessibility.
+In terms of model selection, our analysis was limited to GPT models: \chatgpt{}, \gptfour{} and \gptfouro{}.
+Future studies could benefit from a broader exploration of LLMs, encompassing models with varying parameter sizes and accessibility.